SyncholisticMG/gh/chapter5/workspace.md

 Q: What can we do to change the hierarchical competitive corporate structures?
 The only way to take them down is to drain them off their ‘corporative lifeforce’ through digital concepts.
-Right now companies are considered people, they are entities.
+Right now companies are considered people, they're entities.
 Corporations,
 on a global scale,
-are by law considered human beings as they are part of the harvesting system.
- It is called a single entity and not the amalgamation of its history which means that you can make or break a company instantaneously without allowing it to naturally grow, to evolve and earn its stripes.
+are by law considered human beings as they're part of the harvesting system. it's called a single entity and not the amalgamation of its history which means that you can make or break a company instantaneously without allowing it to naturally grow, to evolve and earn its stripes.
 A corporation is a monetary agenda driven forced evolution concept without an aging process to it which makes it so easy to harvest energy in and through it.

 The law says a corporation is a living entity.
-As a living being it is empowered with consciousness by absorbing positive and negative energies beginning to generate its own karmas.
+As a living being it's empowered with consciousness by absorbing positive and negative energies beginning to generate its own karmas.
 This then keeps us,
 the people,
 in servitude and enslavement to those corporations as part of our karmic entanglement and resolution journey.